-18. Who will count the votes?
+Who will count the votes?
+17.

-We have hired a third party, EQ Shareowner Services, to judge the voting, be responsible for determining whether or not a quorum is present, and tabulate votes cast by proxy or in person at the Annual Meeting.
+We have hired a third party, EQ Shareowner Services, to judge the voting, be responsible for determining whether or not a quorum is present, and tabulate votes cast by proxy or at the virtual Annual Meeting.

-19. Who will bear the cost for soliciting votes for the Annual Meeting?
+18. Who will bear the cost for soliciting votes for the Annual Meeting?